Liouville theorems for infinity Laplacian with gradient and KPP type equation

 are necessarily constant.
-Moreover, in Theorem~\ref{T2.5}, provided $q$ is allowed to change sign but satisfies certain decay property at infinity, we also establish a Liouville type result that any supersolutions, which are bounded below, of the equation
+Furthermore, in Theorem~\ref{T2.5}, provided $q$ is allowed to change sign but satisfies certain decay property at infinity, we also find another Liouville type result establishing that any supersolution, which is bounded below, to the equation

-must be constant.
+must be a constant.
 Our next result, Theorem~\ref{T2.6}, concerns Liouville type result for subsolution of the equation with strong absorption

 for $c<0$, provided $u_+$ satisfies a suitable growth condition at infinity.
-This is a considerable extension of \cite[Theorem~4.4]{ALT}, which considered the case of $q=0$, $\gamma=0$ and $c$ constant (see example \ref{E2.1} for further discussion).
-We remark that, another important regularity result near the boundary of the non-coincidence set i.e., $\partial\{u>0\}$ obtained in (cf. \cite[Theorem~4.2]{ALT}) can be implied by passing that from the results of Section~\ref{S-max} considered here.
+This is a considerable extension of \cite[Theorem~4.4]{ALT}, which considered the case of $q=0$, $\gamma=0$ and $c$ constant (see Example~\ref{E2.1} for further discussion).
+We remark that, another important regularity result near the boundary of the non-coincidence set, that is, $\partial\{u>0\}$ obtained in (cf. \cite[Theorem~4.2]{ALT}) can be deduced using the results of Section~\ref{S-max} considered here.